 “82% of respondents said that they are hiring staff with blockchain expertise or plan to do so within the next 12 months (verses 73% last year).
 That number jumps to 89% when considering only the same kinds of companies we confirmed last year.” -Deloitte Report

 This Deloitte report from 2020 surveyed participants across the globe with experience in blockchain.
-The report found that confidence levels and the incorporation of blockchain into the workspace will continue to grow, meaning that more job opportunities will continually materialize at a positive rate over the next 12 months.
+The report found that confidence levels and the into the workspace will continue to grow, meaning that more job opportunities will continually materialize at a positive rate over the next 12 months.
 As the job market becomes more competitive, it implies that blockchain related fields will require previous experience.
 2017 sparked the public’s interest in blockchain and has given applicants time to come into job opportunities with experience and knowledge of the market.
 Human Resources will now have vast talent pools where they can see the development of projects, business techniques, and blockchain experience.

 Companies that are hiring: